EvidenZ Price Down 15.4% Over Last Week (BCDT)

-EvidenZ (CURRENCY:BCDT) traded 10.2% higher against the U.S. dollar during the 24-hour period ending at 10:00 AM ET on August 3rd.
-One EvidenZ coin can now be bought for $0.15 or 0.00000475 BTC on popular cryptocurrency exchanges.
-EvidenZ has a market capitalization of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.
-During the last seven days, EvidenZ has traded down 15.4% against the U.S. dollar.
+EvidenZ (CURRENCY:BCDT) traded 10.2% higher against the US dollar during the 1-day period ending at 0:00 AM E.T. on August 9th.
+One EvidenZ coin can currently be bought for about $0.15 or 0.00000475 BTC on popular exchanges.
+In the last seven days, EvidenZ has traded down 15.4% against the US dollar.
+EvidenZ has a market capitalization of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.